Piers Morgan Bashes Kim Kardashian For ‘Creepy’ Photo

 — People (@people) February 10, 2018

-This prompted Piers to respond in kind with a gift, his own fragrance – Provocateur by Piers, which he revealed in his talk show as seductive and has a ‘kick like a mule’.
-He also revealed celebrities that he was going to send it to, and were people he generally didn’t like.
+This prompted Piers to respond in kind with a gift of his own: his fragrance, Provocateur by Piers, which he revealed in his talk show as seductive and has a “kick like a mule.”
+He also revealed celebrities that he was going to send it to, and they were people he generally didn’t like.
 His list included Hillary Clinton, Lord Sugar, Madonna, Dan Walker, and Kim Jong Un, among others.